easysoft/phpmicro/Readme.EN.md

 make micro
 ```

-(`make all`(aka. `make`) may work also, but only build micro SAPI -s recommended.
+(`make all`(aka. `make`) may work also, but build only the micro SAPI is recommended.)

-That built file is located at sapi/micro/micro.sfx.
+The built file will be located at sapi/micro/micro.sfx.

 ### Windows Build

-0.Prepare build environment according to official PHP documents.
+0.Prepare the build environment according to [the official PHP documents](https://wiki.php.net/internals/windows/stepbystepbuild_sdk_2).

 1.buildconf